 - Networking opportunities: We offer a number of networking opportunities such as the Tourismus TrendForum, an annual event organised to bring together leading tourism stakeholders and discuss trends and research undertaken at the institute.
 Another homegrown networking opportunity are our alumni who have found jobs in the various fields of tourism all over the world.
 You will join this network upon graduation.

 - Field trips: Every October, students in the third semester organise a field trip for all the Master students.
-The destination in 2017 was Morocco!
-These fieldtrips offer the opportunity to experience tourism in new destinations, to learn outside the classroom and for the new incoming students to get to know each other and the students from the previous cohort.
+The destination in 2018 is Croatia!
+These field trips offer the opportunity to experience tourism in new destinations, to learn outside the classroom and for the new incoming students to get to know each other and the students from the previous cohort.

 - Learn a language: The HTW Chur offers language courses in German, French, Italian, Spanish, Russian and Chinese.
 Learn another language and improve your employability.